tewlwolow/TRILLS/README.md

 ## :jigsaw: Contributing

 Please raise a pull request from your fork of the repo for me to review.
 Kindly use 4-spaced tabs.
 Refer to NexusMods page or source code comments for guidance.
-You can also write me a message.
+You can also message me.

 ## :heavy_check_mark: Feature Tracker